Cruise Medical or Fit-to-Cruise Certificate

 Certificate contents

-If your cruise operator provides their own medical declaration form, include it with your submission.
-The doctor will complete and sign the operator’s form alongside the standard certificate — at no additional charge.
+If your cruise operator provides their own medical declaration form, include it with your consultation submission.
+The reviewing doctor will complete and sign the operator's form alongside the standard certificate, at no additional charge.

 How to Get Your Fit to Cruise Certificate

 Provide your cruise line, departure date, itinerary type (standard or expedition), and relevant medical history.
-Upload any supporting records — GP letter, discharge summary, or the operator’s own form.
+Upload any supporting records: GP letter, hospital discharge summary, or the operator's own medical declaration form.

 GMC-registered doctor reviews your case

-For expedition cruises, the assessment is more detailed.
+A UK-registered doctor assesses your fitness for the specific cruise type and itinerary.
+For expedition cruises, the assessment is more detailed and considers medical self-sufficiency factors.
 If further information is needed, the doctor will contact you before issuing.

 Certificate and forms delivered same day

-Your signed PDF certificate — and any completed operator forms — arrive in your inbox same day (submit before 9pm) or by 9am next morning.
-If the doctor cannot issue, you receive a full refund.
+Your signed PDF certificate, and any completed operator forms, arrive in your inbox same day or by 9am next morning.
+If the doctor cannot issue on clinical grounds, you receive a full refund.